 Maturation of the ARP based on public engagement and research

-Thank you to everyone that helped shape the current ARP for Banff Railway Lands in the first phase of community engagement.
+Thank you to everyone that helped shape the current draft ARP for Banff Railway Lands in the first phase of community engagement.
 Liricon aimed to provide many different opportunities and ways to provide feedback throughout the engagement, including in-person and digital opportunities, and this input was very valuable.